Charles Stimson (lawyer): Guantanamo Bay detention camp

 Stimson first received press attention in October 2006, when he told Reuters that more than 300 Guantánamo detainees might remain there for the rest of their lives because nations refused to accept them.

 In January 2007, he made comments concerning the legal representation of Guantánamo detainees stating that "corporate CEOs seeing this should ask firms to choose between lucrative retainers and representing terrorists."
 The Pentagon later issued a statement that Stimson's comments were not representative of Pentagon policy.

 On January 17, 2007, Stimson wrote a letter of apology, published in The Washington Post.
 His apology was criticized by The New York Times in an editorial, for the appearance of insincerity.
 In 2017, Stimson said his comments made one decade ago were a mistake that do not represent his professional views: "I made a boneheaded statement, quite frankly it was an emotional response generated by my loss of my 295 colleagues who...were killed on 9/11 at the World Trade Center."

 Resignation

 On February 2, 2007, a Department of Defense spokesman announced that Stimson had decided to resign because the controversy had "hampered his ability to be effective in" his office.
 Stimson said that the Secretary of Defense, Robert Gates, had not asked him to resign.

 Business

 Stimson serves as vice chair of his family's commercial real estate company in Seattle.

 Heritage Foundation

-Stimson is currently a senior legal fellow at The Heritage Foundation, a conservative think-tank, and an instructor at the Naval Justice School in Newport, Rhode Island.
+Stimson was a senior legal fellow at The Heritage Foundation, a conservative think-tank, and an instructor at the Naval Justice School in Newport, Rhode Island.
 In September 2010 he authored a report, titled "Just Say No", asserting that California's proposed Regulate, Control and Tax Cannabis Act of 2010 would "worsen the state’s drug problems—addiction, violence, disorder, and death".
 Stimson continues to write on detainee issues.